Low regularity Sobolev well-posedness for Vlasov--Poisson: Introduction

 \begin{theorem} The Vlasov--Poisson equation \eqref{eq:VP} is locally well-posed in $(H^{s} \cap L^{1})(\bbR^{n} \times \bbR^{n})$ for $s> n/2 - 1/4$ with compact support in $v$.
 That is, with initial data $f_{0} \in (H^{s} \cap L^{1})(\bbR^{n} \times \bbR^{n})$ satisfying $f_{0}(x,v) = 0$ whenever $|v|>Q_{0}$ for some $Q_{0}>0$, there exist $T, Q >0$ depending on $\nrm{f_{0}}_{H^{s}\cap L^{1}}, Q_{0}$, and a unique solution $f \in C([-T,T]; (H^{s} \cap L^{1})(\bbR^{n} \times \bbR^{n}))$ to \eqref{eq:VP} with $f(t=0) = f_{0}$ satisfying $f(t,x,v) = 0$ whenever $|v| > Q$. \end{theorem}

 \begin{remark} We give a few remarks regarding the statement of the theorem.

 \begin{itemize} \item The initial data $f_{0}$ satisfying the assumptions above is not necessarily bounded: that is, when $s \le n/2$, $f_{0}$ is not required to belong to $L^{\infty}(\bbR^n\times\bbR^n)$ (and also to $L^p$ with $p$ sufficiently large).
 The mechanism which gives this low regularity well-posedness is the \textit{velocity averaging effect}, which, in particular, makes the density function $\rho$ bounded in space even when $f$ is not.
-In the case $s = n/2 - 1/4$, our proof shows local well-posedness in the case when the initial $H^{s}$ norm is small relative to $Q(0)$, the initial support size in $v$.
-It is not clear to us whether local well-posedness persists below $n/2 - 1/4$; the velocity averaging lemma we use (see Lemma \ref{averaging} below) gives $1/4$ derivatives gain in $L^{2}$-based Sobolev spaces, and to the best of our knowledge this is not known to be sharp in the time-dependent case. \item The compact support assumption in $v$ is for simplicity, and the result can be extended to the case when the solution decays sufficiently fast (e.g., exponential decay) in $v$. \item While $f_{0} \ge 0$ is natural to assume in view of the physical background, it is not really necessary for local well-posedness.
+It is not clear to us whether local well-posedness persists below $n/2 - 1/4$; the velocity averaging lemma we use (see Lemma \ref{lem:averaging-localized-integrated} below) gives $1/4$ derivatives gain in $L^{2}$-based Sobolev spaces, and to the best of our knowledge this is not known to be sharp in the time-dependent case. \item The compact support assumption in $v$ is for simplicity, and the result can be extended to the case when the solution decays sufficiently fast in $v$. {We need the decay since the constant in the averaging lemma (Lemma \ref{lem:averaging-localized-integrated}) grows as the support size of $f$ increases.
+However, since this growth is algebraic in the support radius, if $f$ decays exponentially fast (algebraic decay with large exponent suffices) then we can simply partition $f$, apply the averaging lemma to individual pieces, and then sum the results.
+The decay rate propagates locally in time, thanks to the finite speed of propagation property of the Vlasov--Poisson equation.} \item While $f_{0} \ge 0$ is natural to assume in view of the physical background, it is not really necessary for local well-posedness.
 Furthermore, for plasma problems, it is both natural and convenient to consider an external density function $\rho_{ext}$ and define $U$ as the solution of $\lap_{x}U = \rho + \rho_{ext}$.
 As long as $\rho_{ext}$ is given as a sufficiently smooth function, the proof of this local well-posedness result carries over. \end{itemize}

 \end{remark}